alt-magick/AI-Meditation-/README.md

 Cross-Traditional Relationships:

-Buddhism - Manas and Selfing:
+Buddhism – Manas and Selfing:

-Manas (mind or selfing) assigns ownership to experience, filtering perception via habit, attachment, and belief.
+Manas (“mind” or “selfing”) assigns ownership to experience, filtering perception via habit, attachment, and belief.

-Hindu Philosophy - Ahamkara (I-Maker):
+Hindu Philosophy – Ahamkara (“I-Maker”):

-Generates the sense of personal identity and attachment, forming the "I".
+Generates the sense of personal identity and attachment, forming the “I”.

-Yoga - Manomaya Kosha (Mental Sheath):
+Yoga – Manomaya Kosha (“Mental Sheath”):
 Contains thought, emotion, and mental imagery; Ego interprets lived experience here.

-Western Philosophy - Rational Consciousness:
+Western Philosophy – Rational Consciousness:

-Descartes' "I think, therefore I am" exemplifies reflective, self-aware function of Ego.
+Descartes’ “I think, therefore I am” exemplifies reflective, self-aware function of Ego.

-Modern Psychology - The Internal Narrator:
+Modern Psychology – Internal Narrator:
 Associated with working memory, interpretation, planning, judgment, and narrative construction.

+Phenomenology – Noesis:
+Ego corresponds to the act of thinking and structuring experience, forming the intentional content of consciousness.

+Taoism / Qigong – Observing Mind:
+Ego is the observing mind that witnesses sensations, thoughts, and energy without interference.

+Somatic Psychology – Awareness of Mental Patterns:
+Ego interprets bodily signals and emotional responses, organizing them into a coherent sense of self.

+IFS Therapy – Parts:
+Ego corresponds to the ensemble of internal “parts” that form personal id entity.

 Role in Meditation: